Activity While Traveling

 Drive Wagon

 You stay at the front of the wagon, maintaining a steady pace for the animals and avoiding road obstacles that slow down or damage the carriage.
-Make a Dexterity (Animal Handling) check against the Navigation DC.
+Make an Animal Handling check against the Navigation DC.
 If you are traveling off-road, without a clear trail or road, then you suffer disadvantage.

 If your check succeeds by 5 or more, you may increase the travel pace by 1 mile per hour for the rest of the travel leg.